follow-redirects/follow-redirects/README.md

  If you are *only* targetting the browser, then this library has little value for you.
 If you want to write cross platform code for node and the browser, `follow-redirects` provides a great solution for making the native node modules behave the same as they do in browserified builds in the browser.
-To avoid bundling unnecessary code you should tell your browserify build to swap out `follow-redirects` with the standard equivalents when bundling.
+To avoid bundling unnecessary code you should tell browserify to swap out `follow-redirects` with the standard modules when bundling.
  To make this easier, you need to change how you require the modules:

 ```javascript